mykelalvis/FT/Traveller/WORKING/Book 1.md

 program computers for organizations, ships, or other employers.
 Computer programs (especially starship programs as mentioned in Book 2) may be written by characters with expertise.
-The individual must have access to a computer which will handle the intended program, knowledge of the skill being incorporated, and no other duties or re- sponsibilities during each week of work.
+The individual must have access to a computer which will handle the intended program, knowledge of the skill being incorporated, and no other duties or re-sponsibilities during each week of work.
 Book 2 gives more details.
 In spite of all good intentions, there is always the possibility that such a program will have a fatal flaw, and will not function when actually used in space combat.
 Referee: Throw 7 exactly for a fatal error to be written in.
 If there is none, throw 5- for a negative DM to appear on the program when used; there is a half chance that the DM will be -1 or -2.
-These flaws will gener- ally remain hidden until the program is actually used.
+These flaws will gener-ally remain hidden until the program is actually used.
 Referee: When characters want to write computer programs, the general procedure shown in Book 2 should be used, with modifications for the specific purpose.

-Electronics: The individual has skill in the An advanced technological civilization use, operation, and repair of electronic depends heavily on the use of electronic de- devices.
+Electronics: The individual has skill in the An advanced technological civilization use, operation, and repair of electronic depends heavily on the use of electronic de-devices.
 The person is considered handy in vices.
 The need to use, repair, and replace this field, with the equivalent of a green electronic devices is ubiquitous. thumb talent.
 This skill includes the repair of Electronic expertise allows a character to energy weapons. use and operate electronic items; generally